Bangka Belitung Islands: Ethnicity

-The inhabitants of Bangka Island and Belitung Island originally inhabited by the Orang Laut, in the course of a long history formed the process of culture and acculturation.
+Bangka Island and Belitung Island were originally inhabited by the Orang Laut or sea people.
 The Orang Laut themselves came from various islands.
-Sea people from Belitung sail and inhabit the coast along the Malay Peninsula, then returned to Bangka Island and Belitung Island.
-While those who live in Riau Islands sail to Bangka.
+Sea people from Belitung sailed and inhabited the coast along the Malay Peninsula, then returned to Bangka Island and Belitung Island, while those who lived in the Riau Islands sailed to Bangka.
 There are also groups of Orang Laut from Sulawesi and Kalimantan.
-In the next wave, the Bugis, who was originally from South Sulawesi, came and settled in Bangka, Belitung and Riau.
-Then came the Johor Malay, Siantan Malay, Malay-Chinese, and also native Chinese, mingling in the process of acculturation and culture.
-Then came the Minangkabau, Javanese, Banjarese, Madurese, Acehnese and some other ethnic groups.
+In the next wave, the Bugis, who were originally from South Sulawesi, came and settled in Bangka, Belitung and Riau.
+Then came the Johor Malay, Siantan Malay, Malay-Chinese, and also native Chinese, mingling during the process of acculturation and culture.
+Finally came the Minangkabau, Javanese, Banjarese, Madurese, Acehnese and some other ethnic groups.

 The Malay is the largest ethnic group in the province.
 They form around 52.5% of the total population.
 The Malays are mostly concentrated around the interior of Bangka and Belitung.
 The Malay are divided into the Bangka Malay and the Belitung Malay.
 These 2 group are slightly different ranging from their culture to their language.
 Most of the Malays works in either the farming industry or the fishing industry.
 The Malay in Bangka Belitung have a very distinct lifestyle compared to other Malay people, especially with those in Malaysia.

 The second largest ethnic group is the Chinese, forming around 29.1% of the total population.
 The Chinese are mostly concentrated in the coastal part of Bangka and Belitung or urban areas.
-The Chinese in Bangka Belitung are originally from Southern China, especially the Guangdong province, migrating from the 18th century to the early 20th century to have a better job opportunities.
-During the colonial era, most of the Chinese works in the mining industry as well as making their own business.
-Most of the Chinese in Bangka Belitung are Hakka, while significant Hokkien and Cantonese community also exist.
+The Chinese in Bangka Belitung were originally from Southern China, especially from Guangdong, migrating from the 18th century to the early 20th century to have better job opportunities.
+During the colonial era, most of the Chinese worked in the mining industry as well as making their own businesses.
+Most of the Chinese in Bangka Belitung are Hakka, while significant Hokkien and Cantonese communities also exist.
 The Chinese culture in Bangka is slightly different from the Chinese in Belitung.
 The Chinese in Bangka were imported in the early 18th century when the mine was officially opened.
-They generally did not bring their wives to marry indigenous people, so the Chinese in Bangka are mostly peranakans who speak Hakka Language mixed with Malay.
-Belitung Chinese are considered "totok" ("full-blooded") because it came in the 19th century brought the wife.
-They adapt to the culture of the archipelago, among others, by changing their clothing with local clothing such as clothes with kebaya kurung or sarong.
+They generally did not bring their wives and thus married indigenous people, so the Chinese in Bangka are mostly peranakans who speak the Hakka Language mixed with Malay.
+Belitung Chinese are considered "totok" ("full-blooded") because when they came in the 19th century they brought their wives.
+They adapted to the culture of the archipelago, among others, by changing their clothing into local clothing such as clothes with kebaya kurung or sarong.
 They still speak with the original Hakka language spoken in China today.

 The rest of the population consist of immigrants from other parts of Indonesia such as the Javanese, Minangkabau and the Bugis.